-PRINCIPLE 8B (NOMINATION COMMITTEE)
+PRINCIPLE 8B: (Nomination Committee)

-The Board does not consider the setting up of a Nomination Committee as necessary given that the appointment of Directors to the Board is a matter that is reserved entirely to the Bank's shareholders in terms of the Memorandum and Articles of Association.
+The Board does not consider the setting up of a Nomination Committee as necessary since the appointment of Directors to the Board is a matter that is reserved entirely to the Bank's shareholders in terms of the Memorandum and Articles of Association.

-In this connection every member of the Bank holding in the aggregate at least fifteen per cent (15%) of the Ordinary Issued Share Capital of the Bank shall be entitled to appoint one (1) Director for each and every fifteen per cent (15%) of the Ordinary Issued Capital owned by that member.
-Any fractional shareholding in excess of fifteen per cent (15%) not applied in appointing such a Director or Directors, and only that fraction, shall be entitled to vote in the election of the remaining Directors together with the remaining body of shareholders.
-These are entitled to appoint the remaining Board Members in accordance with the provisions of the Bank's statute.
+In this connection every member of the Bank holding in the aggregate at least fifteen percent (15%) of the Ordinary Issued Share Capital of the Bank shall be entitled to appoint one (1) Director for each and every fifteen percent (15%) of the Ordinary Issued Capital owned by that member.
+Any fractional shareholding in excess of fifteen percent (15%) not applied in appointing such a Director or Directors, and only that fraction, shall be entitled to vote in the election of the remaining Directors together with the remaining body of shareholders.
+These are entitled to appoint the remaining Board members in accordance with the provisions of the Bank's statute.